omega8cc/boa/docs/AUTOUPGRADE.md

 Sometimes even those steps don't bring your server back with a successful boot, so unless you are prepared to try your luck with boot process management in the LISH console, your only rescue option will be restoring your VPS from the Linode backup -- which you have enabled and created a fresh backup before attempting the major upgrade.

-### Note for Legacy Systems
+### Note about Legacy Systems

 Servers running Debian Jessie or Debian Stretch must auto-upgrade to Devuan Chimaera first -- they cannot run the auto-upgrade to Devuan Daedalus.
 Once on Chimaera, they can auto-upgrade to Devuan Daedalus.

+## HOW-TO: Launch Classic Manual Upgrade Properly

-This tool automates OS upgrades you can still run manually if you prefer, by adding the respective variable to `/root/.barracuda.cnf` and running the standard command `barracuda up-lite system` for the manual steps based upgrade.
+The tools discussed above automate major OS upgrades, but you can still run them manually if you prefer, by adding the respective variable to `/root/.barracuda.cnf` and running the standard command `barracuda up-lite system` for the manual steps based upgrade:

 ### Devuan to Devuan Major OS Upgrades